mother-of-all-self-hosting/ansible-role-gotosocial/docs/configuring-gotosocial.md

 SPDX-License-Identifier: AGPL-3.0-or-later
 -->

-# Setting up GotoSocial
+# Setting up GoToSocial

-This is an [Ansible](https://www.ansible.com/) role which installs [GotoSocial](https://gotosocial.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [GoToSocial](https://gotosocial.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

 GoToSocial is a self-hosted [ActivityPub](https://activitypub.rocks/) social network server.
 With GoToSocial, you can keep in touch with your friends, post, read, and share images and articles.

-See the project's [documentation](https://docs.gotosocial.org/) to learn what GotoSocial does and why it might be useful to you.
+See the project's [documentation](https://docs.gotosocial.org/) to learn what GoToSocial does and why it might be useful to you.

 ## Prerequisites